kaki-lang/kaki/docs/tutorial/advanced-typing.md

 # Advanced Typing

 This section discusses some advanced concepts related to types and traits.
-Far more functionality is offered than what was seen in
+Far more functionality is offered than what was seen in the types and traits sections.

-> TODO Trait disambiguation

-> TODO Operator overloading

 ## Types of Types

 Types and traits themselves have a type, they are `Type` and `Trait` respectively.
 There are also more powerful types available, such as `Types` and `Traits` (note the plural).
 These represent sets of types and traits, and can be used to specify type constraints. `Traits` is simpler than `Types`, so it is presented first.

 `Traits` is used to represent a set of traits.
 It is created by _adding_ traits together.
 For example, suppose that a type that implements `Hash` and `Order`